oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

 In this lab, you will:

-- Set up a new bucket in your cloud storage system, and configure it for send events when objects are changed
+- Set up a new bucket in your cloud storage system, and configure it to send events when objects are changed
 - Use the Autonomous Database's built-in Data Studio application to set up a Data Feed job
-- Configure notification rules in your cloud storage system to trigger the Data Feed job when data in the bucket is added or updated
+- Configure notification rules in your cloud storage system to trigger the Data Feed job to check for and load data whenever data in the bucket is added

 ### Prerequisites